jantonioavalos/jantonioavalos/src/content/posts/case-study-design-system.md

 - Internal tasks were **reduced by 80%** in the next month after release
 - Page creation time was **reduced to only 2 hours** (4 meetings) instead of weeks

-> Product Marketer: Now it’s clear to me why we should consider design in our requests.
+> **Product Marketer:** Now it’s clear to me why we should consider design in our requests.
 It improves customer engagement with consistency.

-Other benefits for the team were:
+## Benefits for the team were:

-**Learned 3 new tools.** My UX/UI team learned atomic design, usability testing, and markdown
+- **Learned 3 new tools.** My UX/UI team learned atomic design, usability testing, and markdown

-**Increased collaboration.** People from Mexico, USA, and France helped during the project
+- **Increased collaboration.** We built a space to communicate better with engineers, marketers and publishers from Mexico, USA, and Europe.

-> Publishing Team: We have now the power of knowledge on a new page creation.
+> **Publishing Team:** We have now the power of knowledge on a new page creation.
 This guidelines helps to maintain all pretty and easy to build.

 ## Lessons from leading this project